devleaks/cockpitdecks-docs/docs/Button/Button Activation.md

 | `rotation_clockwise`        | number of times/clicks the encoder was turned clockwise. |
 | `rotation_counterclockwise` | same.                                                    |

+### Activation Value

+The activation value for Encoder activation is the current rotation value, i.e. number of rotation clockwise minus number of rotation counter-clockwise, negative values means there are more counter clockwise turns.

 # EncoderPush

 `type: encoder-push`